Elle-est-au-nord/dubois-challenge/README.md

 During the Dubois Challenge, the aim is to reproduce some of Dubois's work using modern tools.

-Read me about the challenge [here](https://github.com/ajstarks/dubois-data-portraits/tree/master/challenge)
+Read me about the challenge and the Anthony Starks' instructions [here](https://github.com/ajstarks/dubois-data-portraits/tree/master/challenge)